 late night lineups

-FREQUENLY ASKED QUESTIONS
+FREQUENTLY ASKED QUESTIONS

 Why haven't you added the listings for my favorite new talk show yet?

 I am always working on getting more lineups and new shows.
 Potential staying power is a factor; succeeding as a talk show host is no easy task.
 (Remember "The Magic Hour," starring Magic Johnson?
 How about Caroline Rhea?
 Pat Sajak?
-Joan Rivers?
 Chevy Chase?
 Megan Mullally?
 The list goes on.)
 Also, I'll need to get a reliable source for upcoming-guest info who can provide me with at least two weeks' worth of listings at a time; this is often easier said than done.
 If anyone associated with a new talk show happens to be reading this and wants to send me lineups, e-mail me at the address at the bottom of this page.

 What do the RSS buttons mean?